 - Co-owners can increase uncertainty.
 If you are investing with outside parties in a JTIC, those parties can choose to sell their shares at any time.
 If one owner wants out and you can’t agree, they can file an involuntary partition asking a court to divide up the property or sell and split the money.

-Should you use joint investment accounts?
+Should you use a joint brokerage account?

 As you can tell from the above, the question of whether to open a joint investment account with someone is a complicated one.